-In fiscal year 2020, the Authority's Commission passed a resolution authorizing Management to commit funds annually for the deepening and widening of the federal navigation channel.
-While these funds are not restricted within net position, they are committed or carmarked for a proposed major dredging project, which will serve to advance, develop, and improve the channels and waterways.
-As of June 30, 2021, the Port has committed \$12 million toward the dredging project.
+In FY 2020, the Authority's Commission passed a resolution authorizing Management to commit funds annually for the deepening and widening of the federal navigation channel.
+While these funds are not restricted within net position, they are committed or earmarked for a proposed major dredging project, which will advance, develop, and improve the channels and waterways.
+As of June 30, 2022, the Port has committed \$19 million toward this project.